syntax-tree/unist-util-visit-parents/readme.md

 to specify the sibling to traverse after `node` is traversed.
 Adding or removing next siblings of `node` (or previous siblings, in case of reverse) is handled as expected without needing to return a new `index`.
-Removing the `children` property of parent still results in them being traversed.
+Removing the `children` property of an ancestor still results in them being traversed.

 ###### Parameters